alro5921/problem-gambling-study/README.md

   | min_samples_leaf |      5 |    [1, 5, 10, 20] |
  | bootstrap     |       True |            [False, True] |

-And get the following metric scores when run on the validation set:
+And performs the following metric scores on the validation set:

  | Metric        | Score |
 |------------------|--------:|